 Sun protection items

 Definitely take some sunscreen and use it every day on your face and arms, even if you‘re not very sensitive to the sun.
 Especially if it‘s windy, you won‘t notice the sun too much, but you‘ll still get burned.
 I use regular liquid sunscreen (SPF 50) but refill it into a smaller container.
 I can highly recommend the GoToob+ containers from Human Gear.
 They don‘t spill and are easy to fill, use, and clean.
-Additionally, they are food safe (FDA) so you can also use them to carry around some olive oil or vinegar for your cooking.
+Additionally, they are food safe (FDA) so you can also use them to carry around some olive oil or vinegar for your cooking when camping.
 They come in fun colors and best of all, they have a lifetime warranty.
 For me, the 74ml (100oz) container worked perfectly for the entire trip.

 If you‘re very sensitive to the sun, I‘d also recommend taking a sunscreen lip balm.
 This is especially important when you‘re high up in the mountains.
 Alternatively, you can also put some regular sunscreen on your lips, which works fine, too, just doesn’t taste that nice. 😝